 In 1869, an opportunity emerged to reverse the trend of political fragmentation and legally re-combine the smaller towns of Hudson County into a single large city.
 However, public opinion throughout the county was not unanimous about the benefits of such a move.
 Greenville was among several communities in Hudson County that voted against consolidation.
 However, the residents of the Town of Bergen, Hudson City, and Jersey City voted in its favor.
 Since these towns were geographically adjacent to each other, there were no impediments to their unification.
 By 1870, the three towns joined together as a “greater Jersey City.”
 Conflicts among the different interest groups in each of the consolidated towns were resolved with a new charter granted by the New Jersey Legislature in 1871.

 In 1873, the township of Greenville had a population of approximately 5,000.
 It held a referendum to merge with Jersey City.
-The residents voted 261-to-45 in favor of joining the recently consolidated City of Jersey City that included the City of Bergen and the City of Hudson since 1870.
-Recurring debt problems and persistent sewer problems most likely prompted the voters to forfeit autonomy and merge with the nearby municipality.
-The Panic of 1873, affecting the national economy, may have also led the voters to believe that they could not independently address its fiscal responsibilities.
+The residents voted 261-to-45 in favor of joining the recently consolidated City of Jersey City, which included the City of Bergen and the City of Hudson since 1870.
+The recurring debt problems and the persistent sewer problems most likely prompted the voters to forfeit autonomy and merge with the nearby municipality.
+The Panic of 1873, affecting the national economy, may have also led the voters to believe they could not independently address its fiscal responsibilities.
 Faced with overwhelming problems attendant to community building, Greenville decided to rejoin Jersey City under its new charter granted by the state legislature in 1871.

 Grundy, J. Owen.
 The History of Jersey City, 1609-1976.
 Jersey City, NJ: Progress Printing Co., Inc. 1976.